xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I6.png" width=600>

 #### Further Analysis
 1. Generate a Cyclic Pattern.
 We do this so we can tell *where exactly* the return address is located on the stack.
 We can use the *Metasploit* script [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
 By analyzing the values stored in the register which will be a subset of the generated string after a crash, we can tell where in memory the return address is stored.
+We can generate a string with the length of 100, as we know our program crashes with a input of less than that size; though you may use any size that will also lead to the program being crashed.
 	```
 	/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 100
 	```
 	* This will allow us to inject a new return address at that location.
 2. Modify your exploit code to reflect the [exploit1.py](./SourceCode/exploit1.py) program and run it to inject the cyclic pattern into the VChat program's stack and observe the EIP register.
+This exploit allows us to inject the cyclic pattern into the programs memory and determine the offset of the return address from the start of the buffer.

 	<img src="Images/I9.png" width=600>